-In the FY24 and FY25 net new revenue allocation model, base budgets for each unit are calculated based on the unit's prior year base budget plus any permanent adjustments during the year.
-These adjustments will be noted on the Form 1 provided by the budget office.
+In the FY24 and FY25 net new revenue allocation model, base budgets for each unit are calculated based on the unit's prior year actual expenses.
 The base budgets are then funded at 100% from the general operations pool.
 In this way, base budgets are guaranteed through the parallel process period.
 Additionally, growth in student tuition and state appropriations is calculated and the growth in these funds is shared between the central administration, college units, and non-college units.
 3% of net new tuition revenue and state appropriations are set aside to fund a strategic investment pool; at the same time, the budget office estimates the increase in expenses paid for at the center on behalf of all units, including fringe, leases, campus logistics, and other expense items and uses the growth revenue to pay for those increased expenses.